 Ware Becomes Second Cougar in Three Years Selected to Represent UH Nationally

 Sasha Blake joined the University of Houston Department of Intercollegiate Athletics in August 2010 as the program's first Leadership Academy director.
 She also coordinates community services projects for all 17 Houston sports programs.

-In that role, she facilitates and oversees one of the nation's few collegiate athletics leadership programs that builds success among student-athletes through personal and team leadership development.
+As director of the Leadership Academy, she facilitates and oversees one of the nation's few collegiate athletics leadership programs that builds success among student-athletes through personal and team leadership development.
 Throughout each school year, Blake directs and coordinates a curriculum that uses activities, guest speakers and community service projects to promote the development of character, integrity, leadership skills and responsibility.